RESOURCES FOR FACULTY AND STAFF

 Faculty or staff members may be one of the first to become aware of personal difficulties affecting a student.
 There are warning signs to look for.
 You can find this information from the Counseling Center brochure.
 You may contact someone at the Counseling Center for hard copies of this brochure or click here to download.

 Sometimes troubling events from outside the classroom have a way of intruding on classroom and one-on-one discussions with students.
 After all, students often look to faculty for guidance in understanding the world around them, and course topics often focus or touch on troubling world events.
 What follows are some general guidelines that may prove helpful in managing emotionally-laden classroom and one-on-one discussions.

-The goal of active listening is to understand and be able to reflect back the unique experiences of your students.
+The goal of active listening is to understand and be able to reflect the unique experiences of your students.
 This is critical to any helping relationship because components of active listening include:

 - Undivided attention

 Resilience is the process of adjusting and/or facing trauma, tragedy or a significant outlet of stress.
 For additional resources please click the links below: